pivotal-cf/docs-on-demand-service-broker/operating.html.md

 <a id="register-broker"></a>
 ### register-broker
 This errand registers the broker with Cloud Foundry and enables access for all orgs and spaces to the defined plans of the service.
 The errand should be run whenever the broker is re-deployed with new catalog metadata to update the Cloud Foundry catalog.

+Please note that if the `broker_uri` property is set, then you should also register a route for your broker with Cloud Foundry.
+See [Route registration](#route-registration) section for more details.

 Add the following instance group to your manifest: